 Cerebral palsy happens when there is abnormal brain development or brain damage that impacts muscle control and movement.
-Up to 90% of cerebral palsy cases occur before or during the birth process, according to the Centers for Disease Control and Prevention (CDC).
+Up to 90 percent of cerebral palsy cases occur before or during the birth process, according to the Centers for Disease Control and Prevention (CDC).

 The severity of cerebral palsy can vary from minor impairments to complete muscle paralysis.